Soybeans in Kentucky

 Soybeans are grown on about 1.99 million acres in Kentucky and brought Kentucky farmers $908 million in cash receipts in 2017.
 They are the number one crop currently grown in Kentucky in terms of value.
 Hay is the only other crop that is grown on more acres.

 Soybeans originally came from China, where they had been grown for thousands of years.
 Americans began growing them in the mid-1800s, and they are now one of the top crops grown in the United States.
 Farmers value soybeans because of the rich nitrogen the plant puts in the soil for other plants to use.

-Many Kentucky farmers plant soybeans in May and harvest them in September.
-Or, if they have a crop of winter wheat or other cool-season grain, however, farmers will harvest the wheat in June and immediately plant soybeans in the same fields.
+Some Kentucky farmers plant soybeans in May and harvest them in September.
+If they have a crop of winter wheat or other cool-season grain, however, farmers will harvest the wheat in June and immediately plant soybeans in the same fields.
 Harvest is delayed until October or November, but this allows farmers to grow two crops in one year on the same land.
 The practice is called double-cropping.
 Once soybeans are harvested, they may be sold to a soybean processing plant or a grain elevator that will transport the soybeans to where they are needed.

-Soybean oil is one of the leading vegetable oils used worldwide and can be found in many American food products such as margarine, candy coating, mayonnaise, and cooking oil.
-Soy is also used to make chocolate creamy, to print newspaper, and can even make fuel!
+Soybean oil is one of the leading vegetable oils used worldwide and can be found in many American food products:

 Cooking Oils & Sprays

 Soybean oil is also used to make soy lecithin, which makes chocolate and other foods smooth and creamy.

 Renewable soybeans are also used in many industrial products such as biodiesel fuel, particle board, soaps and cosmetics, printing inks, and protective coatings on CDs and DVDs.